phatpaul/NMEA2000_switchbank_example_esp-idf/README.md

 Clone this repo and make sure to get the submodules.
 `git clone https://github.com/phatpaul/NMEA2000_switchbank_example_esp-idf.git --recursive`

+(If you forgot the --recusive clone, then you can get the submodules later with `git submodule update --init --recursive`)

 Launch the ESP-IDF build environment (varies with OS).
 Then `idf build`

 ## Example project structure